gophercoders/website/content/lessons/KS2/lower/further-words.md

 If you look at the error messages it correctly tells you that line 9 has a syntax error.
-However if you look at the error message it does not make the error immediately apparent.
-Neither is the solution apparent.
+However if you look at the error message it does not make the error immediately obvious.
+Neither is the solution obvious.

 Also notice that the errors snowball.
 There errors on line 9, 11, 13, 15, 16
 and 20 are found, but the ones on lines 12, 14, and 21 are masked by the